 We've also had a couple of recent departures from the board.
 We sincerely thank these and all of our board members for their service and support of the CCE and our students:

-The full list of board members can be found here.
+The full list of board members can be found on the CCE Leadership page.

 Help Wanted: CCE Associate Director